TPassmore/TPassmore/README.md

 - [Daily Weather Pipeline](https://github.com/TPassmore/daily-weather-pipeline) — a Python ETL project that retrieves weather data from an API, loads it into PostgreSQL and runs data quality checks.
 Includes Docker Compose for a local database and SQL views for analysis.

-I am interested in IT support, end user computing, infrastructure, cloud operations and technology graduate roles.
+I am interested in IT support, end user computing, infrastructure, cloud operations and technology roles.